-The Conor Pass, which runs from Dingle on the southern end of the peninsula towards Brandon Bay and Castlegregory in the North, in County Kerry, is one of the highest mountain pass in Ireland, at an elevation of 410 m above the sea level.
-This narrow road snakes through verdant vistas, and its view of the lakes below is the stuff of fairy tales.
+Conor Pass (Connor Pass) is a mountain pass at an elevation of 410m (1,345ft) above the sea level located in County Kerry, Ireland.
+It’s one of the highest mountain roads of the country.
+The road to the summit snakes through verdant vistas, and its view of the lakes below is the stuff of fairy tales.

-The Conor Pass is situated in the Dingle Peninsula and offers to drivers the breathtaking, cliff hanging experience of navigating through Ireland's highest mountain pass, in a road tight and precarious, weaving its way around the sharp cliff faces.
+It’s said to be one of the most beautiful drives of the country.
+The pass is situated in the Dingle Peninsula and offers to drivers the breathtaking, cliff hanging experience of navigating through Ireland's highest mountain pass, in a road tight and precarious, weaving its way around the sharp cliff faces.
+At the highest point of the Conor Pass there is a small car park where you can stop and admire the dramatic view.
 The views from the road are breathtaking, as the glaciated landscape of mountains and corrie lakes comes into view.
-From Dingle Town the road runs some 4½ miles rising to 1500 ft as it winds its way to the pass.
+From the scenic carpark at the summit there are views as far as the Aran Islands off County Galway.